Tyrrrz/twitter-auth-cli/readme.md

 ```

 > **Note**:
-> You can run the tool without installing it by using `npx`: `npx twitter-auth-cli ...`.
+> You can run the tool without installing it by using `npx twitter-auth-cli ...`.

 This should guide you through the next steps: